arvidn/libtorrent/branches/libtorrent_aio_multithreaded/docs/manual.rst

 The *prefer whole pieces* setting makes the piece picker prefer picking entire pieces at a time.
 This is used by web connections (both http seeding standards), in order to be able to coalesce the small bittorrent requests to larger HTTP requests.
 This significantly improves performance when downloading over HTTP.

 It is also used by peers that are downloading faster than a certain threshold.
 The main advantage is that these peers will better utilize the other peer's disk cache, by requesting all blocks in a single piece, from the same peer.

-This threshold is controlled by the whole_pieces_threshold_ setting.
+This threshold is controlled by the settings_pack::whole_pieces_threshold setting.

 *TODO: piece affinity by speed category*
 *TODO: piece priorities*